Grzegorz Lato

 Lato, as a member of Democratic Left Alliance, was a Polish Senator for the Rzeszów region, between 2001 and 2005.

-On 30 October 2008, he was elected president of Polish Football Association (PZPN).
+On 30 October 2008, he was elected president of the Polish Football Association (PZPN).
 As president of the PZPN he oversaw the Euro 2012 tournament, which was co-hosted by Poland.
-He was finally succeeded by Zbigniew Boniek on 26 October 2012.
+He was succeeded by Zbigniew Boniek on 26 October 2012.
+He patrons the Mielec Municipal Stadium.

 Club career

 Stal Mielec

 Lato was born in Malbork.
 He arrived at Stal Mielec as a teenager in 1966.
 Over the next 14 years, he led Stal from the Second Division to the top tier of Polish football and its most successful era in its history.
 During his time there, the club would go on to win the Ekstraklasa—the Polish First-Division—twice, in 1973 and 1976, as well as be regular participants in European competitions.
 This era of success culminated with their appearance at the quarter-finals of the 1975-76 UEFA Cup.
 He inspired the club's good form with his prolific goal scoring, amassing 111 goals in 272 appearances.
 He was the top scorer of the Ekstraklasa during the 1972–73 and 1974–75 seasons.